juanchok12/China-s-Steel-Production-Analysis/README.md

 The production of steel requires a variety of resources and technologies, including iron ore, coal, and advanced manufacturing processes.
 Similarly, the growth of bone structures in vertebrates requires the consumption of nutrients, such as calcium and phosphorus, as well as the activation of specific genes and signaling pathways.
-The product of this study indicates that, when talking at least about raw steel production, China appears to be a different type of organism, differnt than the rest of the capitalist world.
+The product of this study indicates that, when talking at least about raw steel production, China appears to be a different type of organism, different than the rest of the capitalist world.
 Why?....